nelsonfigueroa/nelson.cloud/content/posts/2022-12-03-restricting-ruby-on-rails-routes-with-only-and-except.md

 `:except` works in the opposite way.
 Instead of specifying the routes we want to create, we specify the ones we don't want to create.

-If we take the example from above and replace `only:` with `:except`, we can see what happens:
+If we take the example from above and replace `only:` with `except:`, we can see what happens:

 ```ruby
 Rails.application.routes.draw do